LinkedIn prospecting is the process of identifying and connecting with LinkedIn members to convert them into customers.

 C. Structure Your LinkedIn Outreach Campaign

 After identifying a prospect, it’s time to make it to their LinkedIn inbox.
+(Or, even better, reach them in a multichannel fashion both on LinkedIn and via cold email.)

 For this, you’ll need an effective cold outreach strategy that answers critical questions like: